“RADICAL INCLUSION:

 Registration is paid through mail or Zeffy, a secure online system.

-NOTE: Scholarships may be available for family members, persons with disabilities, and high school or college students.
-Scholarships are for the cost of registration only.
+NOTE: Scholarships are available for family members, persons with disabilities, and high school or college students.
+Scholarships are for the cost of registration and dinner!

 If you want to attend for FREE COMPLETE THE SCHOLARSHIP FORM HERE.